jackzzso/addiction-tracker/README.md

 ## disclaimer

-password data saved in the databased is securely hashed via [argon2](https://en.wikipedia.org/wiki/Argon2)
+data is collected and stored such as, usernames, chosen account addiction, & hashed password data password data saved in the database is securely hashed via [argon2](https://en.wikipedia.org/wiki/Argon2)

 ## license